KeithBremer/Databases-Homework/week-2/mandatory/2-ecommerce-db/task.md

 1. SELECT name, address FROM customers WHERE country='United States';

-2. SELECT * FROM customers ORDER BY name ASC;
+2. SELECT * FROM customers ORDER BY name ASC;  -- it already orders asc by default --

 3. SELECT * FROM products WHERE product_name LIKE '%socks%';